-Leo Varadkar says partner's Coronation comments 'were private'
+Leo Varadkar's partner apologises over Coronation comments

-Varadkar says partner's Coronation comments 'were private'
+Varadkar partner apologises over Coronation comments

 At a glance